This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cloth diapers are so expensive!

-If you buy cloth diapers, you will have to spend more money at once, that's right.
-In the long run, you'll get a lot cheaper with cloth diapers!
+When you buy cloth diapers, you will have to spend more money at once, that's true.
+But in the long run, cloth diapers are much cheaper!

-A child needs around 5000 disposable diapers during a changing time of around 2.5 years (We all know that there are many children who are not yet dry at 2.5 years old)
+A child needs about 5000 disposable diapers during a diapering period of about 2.5 years (We all know that there are many children who are not yet dry at 2.5 years)

-The same amount applies again for each additional child.
+The same amount is charged for each additional child.

 A starter pack of cloth diapers costs around €300.
-You can use most of it for several children.
-With the diaper voucher you get around €100 for free in almost all of Austria.
+You can use most of this for several children.
+With the diaper voucher you get an additional €100 free in almost all of Austria.

-Additional costs include around €200 for water, detergent and diaper fleece.
+Additional costs are approximately €200 for water, detergent and diaper liner.

 Cloth diapers: